Master PRESS PROFILE 13

 Can we really get back to business as usual?
 Maybe not - and that may be a good thing

 George Gottl lives in works in the Netherlands, where the recommendations to work from home and practice social distancing were recently extended to 22 May.
-As the chief creative officer and co-founder of Amsterdam-based multidisciplinary design agency UXUS – which specializes in developing consumer experiences for retail and hospitality – Gottl has found himself busier (and more productive) than ever before during the COVID-19 crisis, his team included.
+As the chief creative officer and co-founder of Amsterdam-based multidisciplinary design agency FutureBrand UXUS – which specializes in developing consumer experiences for retail and hospitality – Gottl has found himself busier (and more productive) than ever before during the COVID-19 crisis, his team included.

 7 July, 2022